Frequently Asked Questions

 There is also a payment schedule.
 If the taxes are not paid by the last deadline, the tax lien is returned to the County for collection.

-On the back of your bill, you will find the address for sending your payments after March 31 for town & county, and after October 31 for schools & villages and the City of Olean.
-There will be additional interest and penalties added to the original amount.
+On the back of your bill, you will find the address for sending your payments after March 31 for town & county, and after October 31 for schools & villages and the City of Olean, which address is: Treasurer's Office, 303 Court St, Little Valley, NY 14755 or 1 Leo Moss Dr, Olean NY 14760 (in case you don't have the original bill), When a tax bill is not paid on time, there will be additional interest and penalties added to the original amount.
 Please verify the amount owed by calling the Treasurer's Office, as wrong amounts may be returned to you thereby delaying the posting of a payment.

 If you owe more than one year of taxes to the Treasurer's Office, section 1112 of NYS Real Property Tax Law allows you to pay for one tax lien at a time, however, it requires you to pay the most recent tax first.